markodayan/holon/README.md

 - Docker
 - Ethereum execution client (e.g. Geth)

-> A working execution client will need a consensus client to successfully sync with Ethereum, so it goes without saying that it will be required, though URS does not interact with the consensus client.
+> A working execution client will need a consensus client to successfully sync with Ethereum, so it goes without saying that it will be required, though Holon does not interact with the consensus client.

 <br>